 If an individual has been the victim of any form of Sex Discrimination, that person is strongly encouraged to report the incident promptly to the Title IX Office, Xavier University Police, and/or local law enforcement.
-If a victim desires to speak to a confidential resource they should contact Xavier's Advocacy and Prevention Coordinator (for Xavier students) or a local organization serving victims of these crimes (for students and employees) (see below for list of confidential resources with contact information).
+If a victim desires to speak to a confidential resource they should contact Xavier's Campus Advocacy Coordinator (for Xavier students) or a local organization serving victims of these crimes (for students and employees) (see below for list of confidential resources with contact information).

 Reports can be made to any of the following resources below.
 If an individual is unsure about what they want to have happen in response to the report, they should speak with a confidential resource first to help ensure that they understand all of their options, rights, and understand all confidentiality considerations (see Xavier's Title IX Sexual Harassment and Interpersonal Violence Reporting and Support Options resource sheet.